Krsmanovic-S/Complete-Inventory-Documentation/README.md

 ## WGB Split Widget

 Responsible for performing splits for the inventory widget.
 Every inventory has just one instance of this widget that is constructed once and just updated when necessary.
 We use the slider to adjust the amount we want to split and buttons to confirm or cancel our decision.
 The text displayed here is how much will be in each stack if you decide to split and that text is of course updated every time the slider value changes.
+Sliding is set up to be snapping rather than gliding over, the amount of snapping determined of course by how much we can move the slider.
+The maximal amount of movement depends on several factors, like are we splitting into an empty slot or, if we are not, what is the stack of the other item?
+This is to prevent overflowing other items by adding more to them than their allowed stack.

 * Supports splitting into an empty slot and also into a non-empty slot that has the same item
 * Disables the inventory grid while visible, there is no need to execute unnecessary code while this is active

-One thing to note is that this widget will take into account not to overflow the maximum stack of the item in the split to slot, if that item exists.
-Before every split we set the maximum value of the slider as well as its step size to properly limit how much can be split.

 <a name="tooltip"></a>
 ## WGB Item Tooltip